Dixeet/stationeers-tracker/README.md

 ## Beacon setup
 You will need 3 beacons to be geolocate.
-Put 3 frames like this :
+Put 3 frames side by side like this :

 ```
       North